MaralNajafi/digikala-website-clone/README.md

 Have a *reference css file*!
 I’ve seen so many developers that have a *reset css file* which resets all default styling of the elements.
 Such as padding, margin, list style and etc. It’s a good idea to have such a file and to link it to your html file before linking any other stylesheets.

-Thanks to the developers of this website and also [@kevin-powell](https://github.com/kevin-powell)’s tips, I decided to go further and create a reference css file which contains some class names with special stylings.
+Thanks to the developers of Digikala website and also [@kevin-powell](https://github.com/kevin-powell)’s tips, I decided to go further and create a reference css file which contains some class names with special stylings.
 Bellow you can see some examples of it:

 ```
     <style>